Snow Leopard

 Does not qualify for Critically Endangered, Endangered, Vulnerable, or Near Threatened

 The sole predator of snow leopards?
 Humans.
-Hunting, habitat loss and retaliatory killings are the main reasons this big cat is now listed as an endangered species.
+Poaching, habitat loss, declines in natural prey species, and retaliatory killings resulting from human-wildlife conflict are the main reasons this big cat is under threat.

-Climate change poses perhaps the greatest long-term threat to snow leopards.
-Impacts from climate change could result in a loss of up to 30 percent of the snow leopard habitat in the Himalayas alone.
+The climate crisis poses perhaps the greatest long-term threat to snow leopards.
+Impacts from a warming planet could result in a loss of up to 30% of the snow leopard habitat in the Himalayas alone.

 Retaliatory Killings

-Snow leopards are often killed by local farmers because they prey on livestock such as sheep, goats, horses, and yak calves.
-The animals which snow leopards would typically hunt—such as the Argali sheep—are also hunted by local communities.
+Snow leopards are often killed by local farmers and herders as a result of human-wildlife conflict, which occurs when the leopards prey on livestock such as sheep, goats, horses, and yak calves.
+The animals that snow leopards would typically hunt—such as the Argali and blue sheep—are also hunted by local communities.
+Snow leopards also lose out on habitat and food sources to livestock.
 As their natural prey becomes harder to find, snow leopards are forced to kill livestock for survival.

 Habitat Fragmentation

-The snow leopard habitat range continues to decline from human settlement and increased use of grazing space.
+The snow leopard habitat range continues to decline from the impacts of the climate crisis, human disturbance, and increased use of grazing space.
 This development increasingly fragments the historic range of the species.

 What WWF Is Doing

-WWF understands there are extraordinary opportunities for conservation to help local people and wildlife live and prosper together.
-In the Eastern Himalayas, WWF works with local communities to monitor snow leopards and reduce the retaliatory killing of them through innovative local insurance plans.
+WWF understands there are opportunities for conservation to help local people and wildlife co-exist sustainably together.
+In the Eastern Himalayas, WWF works with local communities to monitor snow leopards and reduce the retaliatory killing of them by supporting communities to install predator-proof pens for their livestock, enhance community livelihood enterprises, and institute innovative local insurance plans.

-WWF also works with goat herders in Mongolia to build awareness about the plight of the snow leopard and reduce the killing of snow leopards as retaliation for killing livestock.
-Through the Land of Snow Project, WWF aims to secure key areas of snow leopard habitat in Mongolia.
+WWF also works on awareness programs for students and communities at large, including with goat herders in Mongolia to build awareness about the plight of the snow leopard to reduce the killing of snow leopards as retaliation for killing livestock.
+Through the Land of Snow Project, WWF aims to secure key landscapes of snow leopard habitat in Mongolia.

 Experts